ps-raghotham-rao/health-package-api/README.md

 # Health Package API
-A starter kit/ backend api for small clinics and medical shops.
+A starter kit/ backend api for small clinics and hospitals.
 Which include:
  <br />
  <br />